F0lha/elasticsearch/docs/ESOF/Report 3.md

 <a name="deployment"/>
 Deployment view
 ---------------
+The Deployment View depicts the system from a system engineer's point of view.
+It is concerned with the topology of software components on the physical layer, as well as the physical connections between these components.
+The UML Diagram used to represent this view is the Deployment Diagram.

 A Deployment Diagram in the Unified Modeling Language models the physical deployment of artifacts on nodes.
 The nodes appear as boxes, and the artifacts allocated to each node appear as rectangles within the boxes.
 Nodes may have subnodes, which appear as nested boxes.
 A single node in a deployment diagram may conceptually represent multiple physical nodes, such as a cluster of database servers.
 The Deployment Diagram below represents the Deployment View of Elasticsearch:
 <p align="center">
   <img src="images/deployment.PNG">